Water Line Repair Cost

 Who is responsible for water line repair, me or the city?

 You need to determine who is responsible based on where the break is.
 The city water utility owns the water main under the street.
-You own the service lines from the meter to your home.
+You own the water service line from the meter to your home.
 Everything on your side of the meter is your cost to repair.

 How much does an emergency repair cost?